Readit News logoReadit News

 Either way, the daily habit has been surprisingly enjoyable, even if I'm very out of shape.
 The progress is addicting.

-nlarew · a month ago
+nlarew · 7 months ago

 If you have the time I recommend working on distance first.
 Running farther is great for fat loss & cardio training and speed only really matters if you're trying to be competitive in races or have to squeeze your run into a confined time slot.